Compliance Framework Information Listed Alphabetically

-Where native fauna, covered by the Wildlife Act 1975 (Vic.) is kept or used by schools, an additional permit is required (this can be obtained from Department of Sustainability and Environment).
+Where native fauna, covered by the Wildlife Act 1975 (Vic) is kept or used by schools, an additional permit is required (this can be obtained from the Department of Environment, Land, Water and Planning).

 You must comply with the Australian Code of Practice for the Care and Use of Animals for Scientific Purposes and the Code of Practice for the Housing and Care of Laboratory Mice, Rats, Guinea Pigs and Rabbits (if applicable).